jefeish/copilot-fundamentals-training/README.md

 - Each exercise contains two main sections!
    - **Description** - What is the exercise about and how to do it
-   - **Repository Link:** - If possible we provided a reference to additional instructions or prepaed setups, to help you with the task. **Note:** not all exercises require/provide a link
+   - **Repository Link:** - If possible we provided a reference to additional instructions or prepared setups, to help you with the task. **Note:** not all exercises require/provide a link
 <br><br>
 ---